SonnetSaif/microservices_spring-boot/README.md

 ## Monitoring and Logging

-Monitoring and logging are crucial in a microservices architecture.
 This project integrates Spring Boot Actuator for monitoring and uses SLF4J with Logback for logging.
 You can access health checks and metrics at endpoints like `/actuator/health`.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.